Marble cake: Use as an academic metaphor

 In the field of geology, the "Marble Cake Mantle" model refers to the theory of an earth wherein "elongated strips of subducted oceanic lithosphere... are stretched and thinned by the normal and shear strains in the convecting mantle, and are destroyed by being reprocessed at ocean ridges or, on the centimetre scale, by dissolution processes."

 In politics, marble cake federalism, also known as cooperative federalism, is defined in contrast to dual federalism, also known as layer cake federalism.
 The metaphor of marble cake is meant to conceptualize how local, state, and federal governments have interacting, interrelated policy goals.
 The term was coined by American political scientist Morton Grodzins.

 World records

-In 2019, British-American television host John Oliver unveiled a 600 sqft marble cake on an episode of his comedy series Last Week Tonight with John Oliver, featuring an image of Turkmenistan's autocratic president Gurbanguly Berdimuhamedow falling off a horse during a race, intended to satirize Berdimuhamedow's penchant for amassing world records.
-The cake was submitted to Guinness World Records for the biggest marble cake depicting a man falling off of a horse, but was denied – one of the conditions for certification was a non-disparagement agreement against Guinness, including its relationships with authoritarian regimes, which Oliver described as "clearly ridiculous".
-As of 2025, the Guinness World Record for the largest marble cake is held by "Betty Crocker Middle East" for a 732 kg, 16 m2 cake baked in Jeddah, Saudi Arabia, less than a third of the size of the cake shown on Last Week Tonight.
+In 2019, British-American television host John Oliver unveiled a 600 sqft marble cake on an episode of his comedy series Last Week Tonight with John Oliver, featuring an image of Turkmenistan's autocratic president Gurbanguly Berdimuhamedow falling off a horse during a race.
+This was intended to satirize Berdimuhamedow's penchant for amassing world records.

+Oliver's cake was submitted to Guinness World Records for the biggest marble cake depicting a man falling off of a horse, but was denied – one of the conditions for certification was a non-disparagement agreement against Guinness, including its relationships with authoritarian regimes, which Oliver described as "clearly ridiculous".